4 Minute Read

 There is no month like February.

-We don’t mean that in a romantic, it’s-the-month-of-Valentine’s-Day-so-everyone-tells-you-that-you-must-spend-a-bunch-of-money-to-convince-your-man-or-woman-that-you-love-him-or-her way.
-We mean that to say that February, like any other month, is unique.
 It has its own expenses.
-And since we only see February once a year, you may forget some of the costs that come up during the month of Cupid.
+And since we only see February once a year, you may forget that some of those costs come up during the month of Cupid.
 That’s where we come in.